 COVID-19 has been controlling our lives since March of 2020.
-Close to one million people worldwide are now dead from this virus.
+Over 2.7 million people worldwide are now dead from this virus.
 Many advisories have stated that people with type 1 diabetes and the elderly are both at high risks should they get COVID-19.
 It is therefore not surprising that many people are asking, what happens if a person with type 1 diabetes gets COVID-19?

-Is COVID-19 lethal for people with type 1 diabetes?
+Is COVID-19 deadly for people with type 1 diabetes?

 Will it kill me, is of course the biggest question on everyone’s mind!
 Thankfully, the short answer is no.

-We have scoured numerous posts and articles on type 1 diabetes and COVID-19 and found that it is quite rare for a person with type 1 diabetes to die from COVID-19.
+We have scoured numerous posts and articles on type 1 diabetes and COVID-19 and found that it is quite rare for an otherwise healthy person with type 1 diabetes to die from COVID-19.
 In most cases, those who have passed away also had other conditions like asthma or heart conditions that made them more vulnerable.

 How will I know if I have COVID-19?

 There are a number of symptoms that are recognized as being attributed to COVID-19.
 They include

 - Runny nose

 - Sore throat